 The Sapling Evaporator is engineered for maximum DIY maple-syrup efficiency!
 A while back, a prospective customer named Tom emailed me with the following question: “I love your maple syrup evaporators.
 But, without being a jerk, why should I spend that much on a...

-< Like shiny things?
-The Sapling Evaporator, in stock now, is a classic, flat black with stainless evaporator pan and accents.
+Like shiny things?
+The Sapling Evaporator is a classic, flat black with stainless evaporator pan and accents.
 Making maple syrup in your backyard has never been this easy OR attractive!
-You are seriously thinking about buying a Sapling Evaporator,...
+You are seriously thinking about buying a Sapling Evaporator, but you have...

 Ever hear that Maple Syrup is good for you?
 Wonder if it’s true?
 We did too!
 So we did the research and here is what we found.
 Here at the Vermont Evaporator Company, we love substituting maple syrup for white sugar in our recipes.
 We hear often that maple syrup is...